Flower-Infused Body Olive OilSkip to Recipe

 How long will it take to make a flower-infused body olive oil?

-If you want to speed up the process, you can put the oil & flowers into a glass jar with a lid of slightly boiling water for 24 hours.
+If you want to speed up the process, you can put the oil & flowers into a glass jar with a lid of slightly boiling water for 6-8 hours.
 I prefer the longer method but if you are in a pinch it works well.
-Your oil won’t be as fragrant, as the slow method, but it will still work!
+Your oil won’t be as fragrant, as the slow method, but it will still work just as great!

 How to use a finished oil?

 You’ve now created this magical flower infusion, so what do you do now?
 With a creation this diverse, you can do a lot!

 You can use the finished oil as a body oil, massage oil, or as a base for other herbal infused products.
 For example, you can use the oil as a base to make homemade salves & lotions.
 It’s best to apply in the morning and evening after a nice and refreshing shower or bath.

 What kind of flowers can I use in my infused oil?

 Making these oils, you are in charge of the creativity!
 You can use rose, lavender, calendula, chamomile, violet, or cornflower.
 I HIGHLY recommend using an organic flower since you will be applying the finished product on your skin.
 I also recommend using a dried flower, but you can use fresh flowers as well.